Make a slow cooker pork shoulder on the weekend for a variety of delicious and frugal meals during the week.

 Today’s post is about preparing and cooking your pork in the slow cooker.

-Prepare the pork shoulder the day before you want to cook it so that the spice rub has time to flavour the meat.
+If you’re giving your pork shoulder a spice rub and you have a pork shoulder with skin still on, prepare the pork shoulder the day before you want to cook it so that the spice rub has time to flavour the meat.

 When you buy a pork shoulder, the skin and fat layer will be intact.